fredboys/compare-mate/README.md

 # Compare Mate

 Compare mate is a photo sharing platform where users can see deals on products that are available online or instore that other users have posted.
-Users can register an account and upload products with a all required details about the product.
-Users can Upvote, favourite and comment on the products to build a little community.
+Users can register an account and upload products for others to view.
+Each post comes with details about the product and users can Upvote, favourite and comment on the products to build a community.

 ![Responsive mock up](/readme/comparemate-webmock.jpg)